 International students who present in the UK before 6 April 2021 will still be eligible for the two year Graduate Route, if you meet the other requirements, even if you begin your course online before travelling to the UK in person.
 More information can be found on the government website.
 While studying at Buckingham you will also have access to our Careers and Employability Hub who are dedicated to helping you prepare for the workplace and find the right career for you.

 What will happen if I start in January?

 Lecturers will be uploaded online with an opportunity for you to ask questions and to view the lecture segments flexibly in your own time.
-We are aiming to deliver all of our tutorials face to face wherever possible.
-Tutorials will also be available online for any students unable to attend in person.
-One-on-one sessions will be able to take place between you and your lecturers and personal tutors, either face-to-face or online.
+Small group tutorials will also be available online and virtual one-on-one sessions will be able to take place between you and your lecturers and personal tutors.

 What resources will be available?

-Our library staff are still hard at work supporting our students and our facilities are currently open.
+Our library staff are still hard at work supporting our students.

 The team has made sure that the majority of core textbooks are available as e-books for our students.
 Students are also able to take advantage of the online databases and ebook resources such as Cambridge University Press, JSTOR, Proquest, EBSECO, IEEE, Project Muse, Vitalsource, Sage Journals, Institute of Advanced Legal Studies, Bates Visual Guide and LWW Health Library, Springer Nature and Bloomsbury.